randy3k/signin/README.md

-# A webapp for submitting urls
+# A webapp for submitting email and student id

 ```
 PROJECTID=$(gcloud config get-value project)